perryflynn/serverless.industries/src/_posts/2024/2024-06-08-unifi-repo-upgraded.en.md

 ---

 I've updated my [Unifi packages for Debian 12 "Bookworm"]({% post_url 2023/2023-08-10-unifi-debian-bookworm %})
 to version 8.0.28.
-[Aparently][apa1] it supports now finally MongoDB 4.4 out of the box, without hack and repack the Debian package.
+[Apparently][apa1] it supports finally MongoDB 4.4 out of the box, without hack and repack the Debian package.

-Version 8.2 even [supports MongoDB 7.0][apa2] as it looks like, but there are too many Bug Report comments on the release page, so I'll wait a little bit more.
+Version 8.2 even [supports MongoDB 7.0][apa2] as it looks like, but there are too many bug report comments on the release page, so I'll wait a little bit longer.

 So maybe next time I post an update my repo becomes finally obsolete. 🚀